osu-mist/integration-test-lite/README.md

 # Integration Test Lite

 Makes simple calls to APIs to confirm they return a 200 response code.
-If `allow_400` is `true`, a 400 response code will be allowed.
-If any APIs return an unexpected response, the exit code is 1 and the unsuccessful API calls are printed to STDOUT.
+If any APIs return a non-200 response, the exit code is 1 and the unsuccessful API calls are printed to STDOUT.

 All API calls are made with a random query parameter and random value in order to bypass any caching.